minoSharp

 minoSharp Sharpening Stones & Sharpening Tools

-The Japanese brand minoSharp stands for ceramic sharpening stones and sharpening tools of the highest quality.
-This label belongs to the company Yoshikin, just like the knife brand Global.
-It made sense for Yoshikin to offer high-quality sharpening tools in addition to professional-quality knives.
-These knife sharpeners were developed by Mino Tsuchida, who is also affectionately known as "Mr. Global".
+The Japanese brand minoSharp represents ceramic sharpening stones and tools of the highest quality.
+This label, like the knife brand Global, belongs to the company Yoshikin.
+It seemed logical for Yoshikin to offer high-quality sharpening tools alongside professional-quality knives.
+These knife sharpeners were developed within the company by Mino Tsuchida, who is also affectionately known as "Mr. Global."
 He is an internationally recognized expert in Japanese knives and knife sharpening.
-The minoSharp brand offers both professional sharpening stones and sharpening tools.
-Both can be used to sharpen knives to razor-sharpness.
+Under the brand minoSharp, both professional sharpening stones and tools are offered.
+With both, it is possible to sharpen knives to razor-sharpness.

-The ceramic sharpening stones from minoSharp are available in two different versions: as single-sided sharpening stones with only one grit, ranging from coarse to fine, or as double-sided sharpening stones for flipping, with two different grits.
-Depending on the need and requirement, different grits are needed to sharpen a knife blade - more on this below in the text.
+The ceramic sharpening stones from minoSharp are available in two different versions: as single-sided stones with only one grit, ranging from coarse to fine, or as double-sided stones for flipping, with two different grits.
+Depending on the need and requirement, different grits are needed for sharpening a knife blade – more on this below in the text.

-A quick and uncomplicated way to sharpen knives is with the help of so-called ceramic sharpeners.
-These minoSharp knife sharpeners are small, handy tools with ceramic rollers inside.
-The knife is pulled through these rollers until it reaches the desired sharpness.
+A quick and uncomplicated way is to sharpen knives using so-called ceramic sharpeners.
+These minoSharp knife sharpeners are small handy tools with ceramic rollers inside.
+The knife is drawn through these rollers until it reaches the desired sharpness.
 We also have further information below the products for you, along with two manufacturer videos.
-Here, Mino Tsuchida personally demonstrates the use of minoSharp sharpening stones and sharpening tools quite impressively.
+Here, Mino Tsuchida personally demonstrates the handling of the minoSharp sharpening stones and tools quite impressively.

 Please continue reading here